codacy/docs/docs/organizations/what-are-synced-organizations.md

 This opens the list of organizations on your Git providers.
 The organizations with the same name as your Git provider username contain your personal repositories.

--   To add a new organization to Codacy, click the button **Add** for that organization.
+-   To add a new organization to Codacy, click the link **Add** for that organization.
 -   To add organizations from a Git provider not yet listed on this page, click **Add provider** and give the [necessary permissions](../getting-started/which-permissions-does-codacy-need-from-my-account.md) for Codacy to sync with the new Git provider and display your organizations.

 ![Adding an organization](images/organization-add.png)

-!!! tip
+!!! note
-    If you can't see the organization you are looking for, [follow these troubleshooting instructions](../faq/general/why-cant-i-see-my-organization.md).
+    If you can't see the organization you are looking for, follow the instructions in the card **Adding new organizations** or [these troubleshooting instructions](../faq/general/why-cant-i-see-my-organization.md).

 ## Managing people in an organization